Knife Throwing FAQ

 Do knives always turn?
 Can't I throw them straight?

 Throwing knives do always turn during the flight, with the blade and the handle taking turns in pointing to the target.
-The reason is that the circular motion from the throwing movement is transferred to the knife.
-The Flying Knife is an exception, being constructed so that it can be thrown straight like a miniature spear.
-See also the page about the physics of knife throwing.
+The reason is that the circular motion from the throwing movement is transferred to the knife (see also the page about the physics of knife throwing